 Under the Energy Performance of Buildings (England and Wales) Regulations (EPBR), it is a legal requirement to produce an Energy Performance Certificate (EPC) for buildings constructed, sold or let after 2008 in the UK.

-In 2018, a new legal standard for minimum energy efficiency was applied to rented commercial buildings.
-This change made it unlawful to rent or lease a commercial property with an Energy Performance Certificate (EPC) rating below an E. This will expand to include existing tenants/leases from 1st April 2023.
+From the 1st April 2018, a new ‘Minimum Energy Efficient Standards’ (MEES) came into effect for rented commercial buildings.
+These changes made it unlawful to rent or lease a commercial property with an Energy Performance Certificate (EPC) rating below an E. This will expand to include existing tenants and leases from 1 April 2023.